Thousands daily drive by the historic house that still has an unclear future.

 Two old barns at the site were demolished in 2011.

-In 2015 the historic Kittson House on Ladner Trunk Road, which was built in 1907, was demolished.
+In 2015 the historic Kittson House further down Ladner Trunk Road, which was built in 1907, was demolished.

 At the time, Delta's heritage commission looked at various ideas to save that house, which had fallen into extreme disrepair, but to no avail.
 It also wasn't on the heritage register.